databricks/cli/docs/commands.md

  * `--read-only` - Whether the storage credential is only usable for read operations.
  * `--url` - The external location url to validate.

-## `bricks account storage-credentials` - These commands manage storage credentials for a particular metastore.
+## `databricks account storage-credentials` - These commands manage storage credentials for a particular metastore.

 These commands manage storage credentials for a particular metastore.

-### `bricks account storage-credentials create` - Create a storage credential.
+### `databricks account storage-credentials create` - Create a storage credential.

 Creates a new storage credential.
 The request object is specific to the cloud: